jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 In a salad, interactions are managed by someone external who decide how to eat the salad.
 In a gazpacho, interactions are full because all the ingredients are mixed from the beginning, working as a whole and complementing some of them with others.

 This is how an agile team has to work.
 The method doesn't matter.
 What really matters is how team members interact each other and how one of them complementing others.
-The team wins, the team loses.
+One team wins, one team loses.
 And, in order to win, to get the target, the team will decide how to work depending on its context.
 If you, that are not going to be with the team, decide how it has to work, how they have to organize and which tools have to they use, maybe you are not easing the way...maybe you are putting stones in the way.

 The key is that the team knows clearly what objetives it has to achieve (and when) and, then, let them to do their job.